dunhamsteve/newt/README.md

 to javascript, and is now written in itself.
 There is a browser playground and vscode extension.

 The web playground can be at https://dunhamsteve.github.io/newt.
-The top left corner has a dropdown with some samples.
-Currently the web playground is using the Idris-built version of newt because most browsers lack tail call optimization.
+The top left corner has a dropdown with some sample code, including `newt` itself.

-The directory `orig` contains the original version of newt written in Idris.
-It is used by the playground until TCO is added to newt.

 ## Sample code